mate-academy/jv-oop-advanced/README.md

 Task:
 1. There are some figures of the following types: square, triangle, circle, trapezoid.
 2. We can draw each figure, and obtain its area and color.
-3. Also, shapes have unique methods, for example: return the radius, hypotenuse length, side length, etc.
+3. Each figure should have unique method: return the radius, hypotenuse length, side length, etc.
-4. We need to generate a random array of figures, the number of objects in the array is also unknown.
+4. We need to generate an array of figures with random parameters, number of objects in the array is also unknown.
 5. After generating the array, we need to display the entire list of objects that we have, for example:

 ```